man wearing a tungsten wedding band — does tungsten tarnish

 Does Tungsten Tarnish?
 The Truth About Tungsten Rings Over Time

 Tungsten carbide doesn't tarnish.
 Unlike gold, silver, or even titanium, tungsten is chemically inert — it won't oxidise or corrode under normal conditions.
 That's one of the main reasons men choose tungsten wedding bands over softer metals.
-But "doesn't tarnish" isn't the same as "indestructible."
+But "doesn't tarnish" isn't the same as "built solid."
 There are a few things that can affect how your tungsten ring looks over time, and it's worth knowing what they are before you buy.

 This post covers exactly what happens to a tungsten ring as you wear it every day — what can damage it, what's just a myth, and how to keep it looking sharp for years.
+If you want to understand exactly what tungsten is made of and why it's so resilient, read our guide: What Is Tungsten Carbide?

 Does Tungsten Tarnish?